Karleener/FreeDcpPlayer/README.md

  - toggle progress bar = i
  - Press "j" to enable or disable current fps information (from the image processing time).
  - User can also double-click on the picture  : the horizontal position of the click give the start position of the lecture.
- - Press "t" to cycle the counter display on the progress bar (none / frame number / timecode)
+ - Press "t" to cycle the counter display on the progress bar (none / frame number / timecode elapsed / timecode remaining)

 ## How to use